 - Death's agent in the novel Final Destination: Looks Could Kill is a severe burn victim, who the entity promised to make beautiful again if she helped it.

-- Chodo Contague from the Garrett PI series is TunFaire's dreaded crime lord, who's confined to a wheelchair in his first few appearances.
+- Chodo Contague from the Garrett, P.I. series is TunFaire's dreaded crime lord, who uses a wheelchair in his first few appearances.
 In later novels he's even more impaired, having suffered a severe stroke.

 - The One in Last Legionary is revealed to be a badly mutated human, who can barely move without the use of his Powered Armour exoskeleton.
 Outside the skeleton he's a truly pitiful figure, unable even to walk.
 In the skeleton, he becomes The Juggernaut, and nearly kills The Hero on several occasions.